-Referred to in paragraph 1 under 'Report on Other Legal & Regulatory Requirements' of our report on even date to the members of the Company on standalone financial statements for the year ended March 31, 2020
+Referred to in paragraph 1 under 'Report on Other Legal & Regulatory Requirements' of our report on even date to the members of the Company on standalone financial statements for the year ended March 31, 2021

 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property plant and equipment. - (b) As informed to us, the property plant and equipment have been physically verified by the management during the period according to a phased programme.
 In our opinion, such programme is reasonable having regard to the size of the Company and the nature of its assets.
 We have been further informed that no material discrepancies were noticed on such verification by the management between the book records and physical verification. - (c) According to the information and explanation given to us and on the basis of our examination of records of the Company, the title deeds of immovable properties classified as property plant and equipment are held in the name of the Company. - (ii) The inventory has been physically verified at reasonable intervals by the management during the period.
 In our opinion, the frequency of verification is reasonable; The discrepancies noticed on physical verification, as compared to the book records, were not material and have been properly dealt with in the books of account. - (iii) The Company has not granted loans, secured or unsecured, to companies, firms, limited liability partnerships or other parties covered in the register maintained under section 189 of the Act.
-Hence, the question of reporting under sub clauses (a), (b) & (c)of the clause 3(iii) of the Order does not arise
+Accordingly the provisions of the clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company.